 "The kinds of celebrations that I've seen and been a part of have been incredibly wonderful," Austin says.
 "They're about Black culture, they're about Black history, they're about the resistance and the resilience of the Black community."

-Several years before Granger made his declaration in Galveston, famed American orator Frederick Douglass, himself a former slave, spoke to an abolitionist group in New York about another independence day, the Fourth of July.
+Several years before Granger made his declaration in Galveston, famed American orator Frederick Douglass, himself a former enslaved man, spoke to an abolitionist group in New York about another independence day, the Fourth of July.
 "What, to the American slave, is your fourth of July," Douglass said, "I answer; a day that reveals to him, more than all other days in the year, the gross injustice and cruelty to which he is the constant victim."

 To those who observe Juneteenth — despite its historically shaky beginnings and its still-unfulfilled pledge — the day still holds a promise.
 Of freedom.
 Independence.
 Equality.
+And they have a flag to fly that is full of symbols.
+It's red, white and blue, with a star in the middle.
+The design was conceived by activist Ben Haith, founder of the National Juneteenth Celebration Foundation (NJCF) in 1997.
+Here's what each element of the flag represents:

-They are ideas worth celebrating, more now than ever.
+On Juneteenth these are ideas worth celebrating, more now than ever.